rotundasoftware/backbone.subviews/README.md

 # Backbone.Subviews

-A minimalist view mixin for creating and managing subviews (views within views) in your Backbone.js apps.
+A minimalist View mixin for creating and managing subviews (views within views) in your Backbone.js apps.

 ## Benefits

 * Use a clear and consistent syntax to insert subviews in your templates.
 * Organize all javascript logic for creating subviews in one declarative hash.
 * Access subviews via the automatically populated `myView.subviews` hash.
-* Can be mixed in to any View class, including the base views in [Marionette](https://github.com/marionettejs/backbone.marionette), [LayoutManager](https://github.com/tbranyen/backbone.layoutmanager), etc.
+* Can be mixed into any View class, including the base views in [Marionette](https://github.com/marionettejs/backbone.marionette), [LayoutManager](https://github.com/tbranyen/backbone.layoutmanager), etc.
-* Works seamlessly with [Backbone.Courier](Backbone.Courier) to bubble subview events.
+* Works seamlessly with [Backbone.Courier](Backbone.Courier) to bubble subview events to parent views.
-* When parent view is re-rendered, existing subview objects are reused (preserving state).
+* When a parent view is re-rendered, existing subview objects are reused, not recreated (state is preserved).
 * Automatically cleans up subviews by calling their `remove` method when parent view is removed.

 ## Usage